What are the legal frameworks?

 To the reporting portal

+In Germany, the conditions under which natural resources are extracted are generally not negotiated directly between the extracting companies and the state authorities.
+The conditions for the exploration and extraction of mineral resources are laid down in generally applicable laws and are implemented by the relevant authorities.
 The procedures for the approval and supervision of raw material extraction projects in Germany are not regulated in the same way for all mineral resources.
-They vary depending on the natural resource type and its legal anchoring in the Federal and State Governments.
+They vary depending on the natural resource type and its legal anchoring in the federal and state governments.

 Mining licences